-If there were no proposed residential project, the golf course would continue to operate as it has for 59 years.
+If there were no proposed residential project, the golf course would continue to operation as it has for 59 years.
 There would be no oversight other than the management of the golf course as it is currently, and the operation of the golf course by a trained golf course superintendent.
+The golf course exists in the context of adjoining residential land uses without negative impacts to the environment (see Draft EIS, Appendix G, pg.
+17 of the GCEMP).